 - 6 time winner of Cup of Russia and World Cup

 Mishin spoke to us about only giving out positive energy and feelings.
-I can’t even begin to explain how dope this is and how much the matches the philosophy of the Orange Kettlebell Club.
+I can’t even begin to explain how dope this is and how much it matches the philosophy of the Orange Kettlebell Club.
 Definitely the reason I chose to be apart of this group and I’m so grateful everyday that they welcomed me into their community.
 Here you have one of the most decorated lifters in the history of kettlebell sport and you could not find a greater sportsman.
 He is truly only interested in being competitive with himself.
 He does not wish any ill will towards his competitors, but merely wants the best result he can for himself – which for him is the best result possible of anyone who lifts against him on a given day.
 He is the epitome of integrity and respect.
 He simply loves kettlebell sport.
 Never was there a more honorable role model for a sport.
 He exemplifies following your goals and dreams no matter what others tell you.
 Never was there a more tenacious athlete who took on a sport that is not only intensely physically demanding, but is also very intellectual.
 Kettlebell sport is a sport where you always need to think.
 You need to be able to relax your body while executing technical movements and the only way that can happen is through the mind.
 Mishin thought about being a champion and said “why not me?”
 He demonstrates how there is no one right way or one mould to become a champion.
 I know this is such a cliche but he really shows us that if you believe in yourself, anything is possible.